Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

   },
 ```

-Youhave just written a terminal shortcut that will allow you to type `npm start` and have your `Parcel` command open your starting file, and the `--open` flag tells `Parcle` to open the running code in a browser once the files have been compiled and Parcel’s development server is up and running.
+You have just written a terminal shortcut that will allow you to type `npm start` and have your `Parcel` command open your starting file, and the `--open` flag tells `Parcle` to open the running code in a browser once the files have been compiled and Parcel’s development server is up and running.

-`Parcel` works by giving the app an entry point, in this case, your `index.html` file which we’ll be building next.
+`Parcel` works by giving the app an entry point, in this case, your `index.html` file which you’ll be building next.
 From there, `Parcel` determines which files it needs to include in the bundle based on your imports and file references.

 ## Coding the Project Files

 On to the exciting part: building out your example.
-For smaller projects like this, I just start by creating all the files we need and then filling them in as we go along.
+For smaller projects like this, just start by creating all the files you need and then filling them in as you go along.

-For our greeting app, we're going to need to create four files.
+For your greeting app, you're going to need to create four files.
 So let's create them now.
-We'll need:
+You'll need:

 A styles file, called `styles.css`.
-You'll just have some basic styles in there just to make our app look slightly more interesting than the out-of-the-box HTML.
+You'll just have some basic styles in there just to make your app look slightly more interesting than the out-of-the-box HTML.

 `touch styles.css`

-Our Parcel starting point, `index.html`.
+Your Parcel starting point, `index.html`.
 This is going to be the very first entry point Parcel is going to look for to `render` your app.

 `touch index.html`